Braylon Edwards

 Braylon Jamel Edwards (born February 21, 1983) is an American former professional football player who was a wide receiver in the National Football League (NFL).
-He played college football for the University of Michigan, earned unanimous All-American honors, and was recognized as the top college wide receiver.
-He was also the first receiver in Big Ten Conference history to record three consecutive 1,000-yard seasons and only the third to do so in NCAA Division I-A. He was selected by the Cleveland Browns with the third overall pick in the 2005 NFL Draft.
-He also played for the New York Jets, San Francisco 49ers and Seattle Seahawks.
+He was a unanimous All-American playing college football for the Michigan Wolverines, winning the Biletnikoff Award in 2004.
+He is the all-time leader for the University of Michigan in receptions, receiving yards and receiving touchdowns.
+He was also the first wide receiver in Big Ten Conference history to record three consecutive 1,000-yard seasons and only the third to do so in NCAA Division I-A. He was selected by the Cleveland Browns with the third overall pick in the 2005 NFL draft.
+He also played in the NFL for the New York Jets, San Francisco 49ers and Seattle Seahawks.

-Early years
+Early life

 Edwards was born in Detroit, Michigan.
 During his three active high school years at Bishop Gallagher High School, Edwards played a variety of positions for his high school football team, and made 63 receptions for 740 yards and eight touchdowns.
-At the MHSAA track and field championships in 2001, he was defeated and had to settle for second in the High Jump to Mike Baysdell, who bested his 6'8" effort with a 6'9" jump.